ryan-mcclue/musings/ble-embedded.md

 ```
 wire strippers +/- affects tension which will affect any wire braiding
 put heat shrink on before wire soldering
-can twist multiple ground wires together and solder to single ground source
+will often twist multiple common wires (e.g. ground) together and solder to single ground source
+(have gloves on for this)
+wiring can be too fine for holding a particular amperage?
+TODO: look into sleeving wires
+TODO: something like loctite threadlocker is a liquid that prevents threads loosening due to vibration

+Adhesive tape (with conductive pads on end) on bottom of LED strip stick wires to.
+Then solder end tips to connect bottom to top
+(have some electrical tape for this)
+Also, buy wires merged together and only pull apart the end points
+With multimeter, verify that no short circuit by checking continuity amongst wires
 ```

 IMPORTANT: for a preemptive multitasking kernel like linux, a call to pthread_yeild() (allow other threads to run on CPU)